 Traditionally Bruschetta is made with garlic, chopped fresh tomatoes, basil, and olive oil.
 It is then served on top of a grilled and crisp baguette.
 It is the perfect spring appetizer.
 It’s perfect for baby showers, bridal parties, and dinner parties.
 I’ve only been to a few places where they served the Bruschetta just right.
 Now, take that concept and transform it into a pasta dish in your mind and add shrimp!

-You’ll also add some garlic, basil, red onion, lemon, and red wine vinegar and you have a delicious pasta dish that will have you craving.
+You’ll also add some garlic, basil, red onion, lemon, and red wine vinegar and have a delicious pasta dish you crave

 If you like recipes like this one, you will love the ones below: